Polars

 'https://boincai.com/datasets/blog_authorship_corpus/resolve/refs%2Fconvert%2Fparquet/blog_authorship_corpus/train/0001.parquet']

-To read from a single Parquet file, use the function to read it into a DataFrame and then execute your query:
+To read from a single Parquet file, use the read_parquetarrow-up-right function to read it into a DataFrame and then execute your query:

 Copied